 I have used sprouted spelt flour for the dough.
 Spelt has fewer calories than wheat flour and is somewhat higher in protein.
 Spelt is also easier to digest.
-Sprouted Moong is a nutrition packed food that’s not commonly used in the western kitchens.
+Sprouted Moong is a nutrition-packed food that’s not commonly used in western kitchens.
 Sprouting any beans makes their proteins easily digestible and it turns their starch into natural sugars giving them a slightly sweeter taste.
-Sprouted Moong are also low in calories.
+Sprouted Moong is also low in calories.

-Samosas pair nicely with the tartness in a tomato ketchup.
-The problem with the store bought tomato ketchup is that the ingredient list sounds more like a chemistry experiment than food!
+Samosas pair nicely with the tartness in tomato ketchup.
+The problem with the store-bought tomato ketchup is that the ingredient list sounds more like a chemistry experiment than food!
 The high fructose corn syrup used to give a longer shelf life to tomato ketchup has a number of adverse effects on our bodies.
 In addition to this, the standard ketchup is high in sodium and sugar content.
-So, I decided to make a home made tomato ketchup.
+So, I decided to make homemade tomato ketchup.
 You can refrigerate this ketchup for up to 1 month with a tight lead on the bottle, and no chemicals here!

 Baked Samosas with Sprouted Moong Filling

 4 cloves garlic chopped

 spice mix – grind all the spices in grinder